gravitational/teleport/rfd/0050-join-methods.md

 This is the proxy endpoint for registering IoT nodes that don't have a direct connection to the auth server, it basically forwards to the Auth `/tokens/register` endpoint.

-### New IAM Join Method
+### IAM Join Method
-The IAM join method requires new gRPC methods because the design requires gRPC streams to implement a challenge/response protocol.
-A new gRPC method will be added on Auth and Proxy to support this.
+The IAM join method (introduced in RFD 41) requires gRPC methods rather than HTTP because the design requires streams to implement a challenge/response protocol.
+To summarize, after the client initiates the rpc the Auth server sends a crypto-random "challenge" string over the server->client stream.
+This challenge must be included in a signed `sts:GetCallerIdentity` request which will be sent on the client->server stream.
+Finally, if everything checks out, the Auth server will send the signed certificates on the server->client stream.

+A new gRPC streaming method will be added on Auth and Proxy to support this.
 The client will be able to call the gRPC method with either a Proxy or Auth address and it will "just work" transparently.

 #### Auth `rpc RegisterUsingIAM(stream RegisterUsingIAMRequest) returns (stream RegisterUsingIAMResponse)`
 Join mathods: IAM